African Lily (Agapanthus africanus) Indoor Care, Propagation, Problems and Solutions

 Wilting and droopy leaves

 Underwatering is the cause of wilting and droopy leaves in African Lily.
 Water the plant liberally during the growing season and maintain the soil consistently moist.
+Reduce watering in the cold season to keep the soil slightly moist but do not allow the soil to dry out completely.
+Learn more on how to water indoor plants the right way.

 No blooms

 The are four possible reasons why African Lily will not to flower.
-One possible reason is too little light as it blooms best when grown under bright light with at least 4 hours of sunshine per day.
+One possible reason is too little light.
+Position the plant in bright light with at least 4-6 hours of sunshine per day or instal a grow light where natural lighting is not adequate.

 The second possible reason why African Lily is not flowering is feeding it with a nitrogen-rich fertilizer which promotes foliage growth at the expense of flowering.
+Feed it with a phosphorous-rich, water-soluble fertilizer every 2 weeks during the growing season to promote flowering.

 The third possible reason why African Lily is not blooming is underwatering.
 Water the plant thoroughly during the growing season and keep the soil moist through out.